tlswg/tls13-spec/draft-ietf-tls-tls13.md

 -  The certificate type MUST be X.509v3, unless explicitly negotiated otherwise (e.g., {{RFC5081}}).

--  The end entity certificate's public key (and associated restrictions) MUST be compatible with the selected key exchange algorithm.
+-  The server's end-entity certificate's public key (and associated restrictions) MUST be compatible with the selected key exchange algorithm.